Lucretiel/kaydle/SPEC.md

 }
 ```

-Similarly to the above, kaydle has to interpret both arguments and children as sequences, where relevant.
+Similarly, kaydle has to interpret both arguments and children as sequences, where relevant.
 For instance, given these Rust types:

 ```rust
 #[derive(Deserialize)]